IBM/continuous-delivery-go-sdk/README.md

 ```

-Supplying the access token (a bearer token):
+* Supplying the access token (a bearer token) and managing it yourself:

 ```go
 import {